Programme information

 Courses

 Courses are structured in two parts for this programme.
-Part I comprises 105 points and covers core finance and related topics, and Part II comprises 75 points, including an industry project.
+Part I comprises 105 points and covers core finance and related topics, and Part II comprises 75 points, including specialisation courses and an industry project.

 Core courses